Thomas Stevens (cyclist): Europe

 Stevens passed the winter in New York and contributed sketches of his transcontinental trip to Outing, a cycling magazine.
 It made him a special correspondent and sent him on the steamer City of Chicago to Liverpool.
 He landed there 10 days later, on 9 April 1885.
-He left his bicycle in the underground storerooms of the London and North Western Railway and went by train to London to arrange his crossing of Europe and investigate conditions in Asia.
+He left his bicycle in the underground storerooms of the London and North Western Railway and went by train to London to arrange his crossing of Europe and to investigate conditions in Asia.
 He was helped by an interpreter at the Chinese embassy who discouraged him from riding across Upper Burma and China.

 He returned to Liverpool on 30 April 1885 and on 4 May made a formal start to his ride at Edge Hill church, where several hundred people watched him leave.
 He wrote: